Mystery Shopper Beware: Here’s How to Avoid Falling for a Scam

 What to Do If You Spot a Secret Shopper Scam

 If you spot a job posting that looks like a mystery shopper scam, don’t bother trying to call them out.

 - Use the BBB Scam Tracker reporting tool

 - Call the AARP Fraud Watch Helpline

-They’re the experts in handling this kind of thing so file a quick complaint and get back to the business of finding a legitimate mystery shopper job.
+They’re the experts in handling this kind of thing.
+So file a quick complaint and get back to the business of finding a legitimate mystery shopper job.

-“We often see an uptick during the holidays, when people are looking to make some extra income for the holiday shopping,” she says.
+“We often see an uptick during the holidays, when people are looking to make some extra income for the holiday shopping,” she said.
 “The scammers will often use this same season as a way to sound more legitimate by touting ‘the extra people needed for these secret shopper positions during the holiday shopping season, as companies want to ensure good customer service.’”

 “These scammers are very clever at what they do and in the ways that they trick people.”

 Remember, there are many mystery shopper opportunities out there that are one hundred percent legitimate.
 Just watch out for red flags so you can enjoy your side hustle without getting scammed.

 Ciara McLaren contributed to this report.
 McLaren is a freelance writer with work in HuffPost, MoneyGeek, and The Penny Hoarder.
 You can find her on Substack (@camclaren).
 Lisa McGreevy is a former staff writer at The Penny Hoarder.